 Kari brings extensive experience in nonprofit management and leadership consulting to her role as Executive Director.
 Prior to moving to Colorado in 2006, she earned a Certificate in Nonprofit Management from Duke University and a law degree from UNC-Chapel Hill.
 She served as Board Treasurer of Studio Arts Boulder for nearly two years, helping with the transition of the Pottery Lab from a city-run program to an independent non-profit organization.
 Earlier in her career, Kari launched both nonprofit and for-profit start-ups and also worked in marketing communications and project management.

 Aaron Winston, Pottery Lab Director

 Aaron studied printmaking for seven years, earning a master’s degree from the University of New Mexico.
 During that time, he began to practice a Japanese tradition of throwing porcelain.
 After graduating and a short, but life-altering visit to Japan, Aaron worked for two years with an industrial designer creating unique service pieces in porcelain.
 At this time, he also worked and studied at the San Diego Ceramic Connection.
 Aaron learned a great deal, not least of which is the many, subtle ways clay shapes those who collaborate with it.
-Aaron began instructing at the City of Boulder Pottery Lab in 2006.
+Aaron began instructing at the Boulder Pottery Lab in 2006.
 He works there now: teaching, practicing…learning.